 - If there is a break in your Medicare Part A and Part B coverage. - If you no longer qualify for Medicaid.
-Our plan is for people who qualify for both Medicare and Medicaid.
-To find out if you qualify, call the Medicare-Medicaid Plan Enrollment Line at 1-844-602-3469 from 8 am to 6 pm, Monday - Friday.
-TTY users should call 711. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance you have for prescription drugs. - If you are not a United States citizen or are not lawfully present in the United States.
+Our plan is for people who qualify for both Medicare and Medicaid. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance you have for prescription drugs. - If you are not a United States citizen or are not lawfully present in the United States.

-You must be a United States citizen or lawfully present in the United States to be a member of our plan.
-The Centers for Medicare & Medicaid Services will notify us if you aren't eligible to remain a member on this basis.
+You must be a United States citizen or lawfully present in the United States to be a Member of our plan.
+The Centers for Medicare & Medicaid Services will notify us if you aren't eligible to remain a Member on this basis.
 We must disenroll you if you don't meet this requirement.